dubinsky/scalajs-gradle/README.md

 Because tests are scoped by the workers, it does not seem possible to group test results by framework.

+#### Testing the Tests

+I coded a neat way to test the plugin itself and various features of the various frameworks and their support by the plugin:
+Fixture, Feature, ForClass, GroupingFuncSpec, Platform, SourceFile, TestProject.

 #### Framework Peculiarities
 JUnit4 (and MUnit which seems to be base on JUnit4) report incorrect class and method names for test method events: both are `<class name>.<method name>`; method names like this just look stupid, but class names look